sensetogether/CalibrateNoiseTogether/README.md

 Key Features
 ------------
 #CalibrateNoiseTogether is an Android application that supports the distributed and opportunistic calibration of the microphone embedded in -or connected to- a mobile phone.
-#CalibrateNoiseTogether is intended to operate in a fully decentralized way, and thereby leverages the presence of the nearby phones
+#CalibrateNoiseTogether is intended to operate in a fully decentralized way and thereby leverages the presence of the nearby phones
 that monitor the same noise level so as to perform a multi-party calibration while enhancing the overall accuracy gain.
 For this purpose, the mobile phones exchange measurements to determine a calibration function, which describes the relationship between the non-calibrated measurements and the calibrated one(s) and thereby enables correcting the measurements of the non-calibrated phones(s).
-Once calibrated, the phone can in turn, be used to calibrate others.
+Once calibrated, the phone can, in turn, be used to calibrate others.
 Such a dynamic calibration, which is also known as multi-hop blind calibration, allows calibrating sensors under their deployment conditions and without involving the end-user.

 Getting started
 -----------------